xinjiav3/NileBrownGame/_posts/2023-08-17-markdown-html_fragments.md

 #### Links
-HTML contains an ```<href>``` tag to <mark>create links</mark>.
+HTML contains a `<``href>```` tag to <mark>create links</mark>.
 Students can use either HTML or Markdown syntax for links.
 - Look up [HTML links](https://www.w3schools.com/html/html_links.asp) \<href\> or [Markdown links](https://www.markdownguide.org/basic-syntax/#links) \[\]\(\) syntax.
 These should become easy and familiar.

 ### Web Page Layout
 A complete HTML Web Application is typically made off of a Layout and a series of Fragments (sometimes called templates).
 - The design of GitHub pages allows us to <mark>change themes</mark> with the _config.yml file key/value, change the value to a [supported theme](https://pages.github.com/themes/).
 Here is a portion of the _config.yml, the ```#``` is a comment symbol.
 Add a comment to midnight line, uncomment dinky line to try a new theme.
-Repeate process until you find something you like.
+Repeat the process until you find something you like.

 ```yml
 # theme requirements